Patterson-Sullivan measures and growth of relatively hyperbolic groups: Small cancellation in relatively hyperbolic groups

 Assume that $(\dot X, \dot d)$ is a $\delta$-hyperbolic space, on which $G$ acts (usually non-properly) on $\dot X$ by isometries. \begin{defn} Let $A$ be a $G$-invariant set in $\dot X$ and $\{G_a: a \in A\}$ a collection of subgroups in $G$ such that $G_a(a)=a$ and $gG_ag^{-1} = G_{ga}$ for any $a \in A$.
 We call the pair $\mathcal A=(A, (G_a)_{a \in A})$ \textit{a rotating family}. \end{defn}

-We are particularly interested in a \textit{very rotating} family $\mathcal A$.
-Informally speaking, this requires $A$ to be sufficiently separated and each $G_a$ rotates at $a$ with a very ``large" angle.
+We are particularly interested in a \textit{very rotating} family: informally speaking, this requires $A$ to be sufficiently separated and each $G_a$ rotates at $a$ with a very ``large" angle.
 See \cite{DGO} and \cite{Coulon2} for a precise definition.
-The following result in \cite[Lemma 5.16]{DGO} is a qualitative version of Greendlinger Lemma in the usual sense.
+The following result in \cite[Lemma 5.16]{DGO} is a qualitative version of Greendlinger Lemma.

 \begin{lem}[Qualitative Greendlinger Lemma] Let $\dot X$ be a $\delta$-hyperbolic geodesic metric space with a very rotating family $\mathcal A=(A, (G_a)_{a\in A})$.
 Let $g \in \langle \cup_{a \in A} G_a\rangle \setminus 1< G$.
 Then for any $o \in \dot X \setminus N_{20\delta}(A)$, there exists $a \in A \cap [o, go]$ and $h \in G_a, q_1, q_2 \in [o, go]$ satisfying $40\delta <\dot d(q_1, q_2) <50\delta$ and $\dot d(q_1, hq_2) < 8\delta$. \end{lem}